 The Cotswolds is a prime location for families looking to put down roots - and there's no shortage of incredible schools within this Area of Outstanding Natural Beauty, from outstanding OFSTED-rated nurseries and primary schools to prestigious independent schools.

-Rendcomb College just outside Cirencester boasts an incredible location surrounded by Cotswold countryside with its very own Forest School.
+Rendcomb College, just outside Cirencester, boasts an incredible location surrounded by Cotswold countryside with its very own Forest School.
 The independent day and boarding school welcomes pupils aged three to 18, encouraging them to be thoughtful, adventurous and ambitious, providing exceptional pastoral care as well as an impressive range of co-curricular activities including creative arts, coding, dance, drama, music and sport.
-It has recently been awarded 'Excellent' status by the Independent Schools Inspectorate, too.
+It was awarded 'Excellent' status by the Independent Schools Inspectorate, too.

 Beautiful homes in the Cotswolds

-From traditional honey-coloured Cotswold cottages to impressive new build developments, whether you’re looking for a detached family home with spacious gardens or a contemporary apartment with period features, the Cotswolds has a wide variety of options for house hunters.
-The average house price in the area is £392,654 and has risen three per cent in the last 12 months, according to Rightmove.
+From traditional honey-coloured Cotswold cottages to impressive new build developments, whether you’re looking for a detached family home with spacious gardens or a contemporary barn conversion with period features, the Cotswolds has a wide variety of options for house hunters.
+According to Rightmove, the average house price in the area is £406,564 and has risen six per cent in the last 12 months — so it's a potentially good investment opportunity, too.

 Breathtaking Cotswolds countryside

-City dwellers seeking a move to the countryside will enjoy being close to rolling hills and acres of green spaces wherever they move to in the Cotswolds.
-From admiring the views at Cleeve Hill or Broadway Tower, to being surrounded by trees and flowers at Batsford Arboretum or the colourful Painswick Rococo Garden, nature lovers will be spoilt for choice.
+City dwellers seeking a move to the countryside will love being close to rolling hills and acres of green spaces wherever they move to in the Cotswolds.
+From admiring the views at Cleeve Hill or Broadway Tower, to being surrounded by trees and flowers at Batsford Arboretum or the colourful Painswick Rococo Garden, nature lovers are spoilt for choice.

 Picturesque villages in the Cotswolds